 Here's a breakdown of the first week of breastfeeding a newborn: What's normal and what to do if you're having trouble.

 How to get breastfeeding off to a good start

 1. Breastfeed in the first few hours after birth

 Babies are often ready to start eating within 45 minutes to an hour of being born.
 If you are able, this is a great time for that first feeding.
-There is evidence that nursing in the first hours leads to longer nursing duration.
+There is evidence that nursing in the first two hours after birth leads to longer nursing duration over time.
 Babies are learning as soon as they are born, so give them the chance to learn to nurse.
-If you aren't able to, or if something goes wrong, don't worry—with help, almost all babies can learn to latch later on.
+If you aren't able to breastfeed right away, or if something goes wrong, don't worry—with help, almost all babies can learn to latch later on.

 Don't forget to ask your nurse or provider for help with the first latch, and ask to see a lactation consultant or counselor if available.

 Unless you or your baby has a medical condition that requires immediate attention, it's important to spend a good few hours with your baby skin-to-skin directly after birth.
 Even babies born via C-section can be placed in a mother's arms immediately after birth.
 If you can't do skin-to-skin, a partner or family member might be able to.
 And skin-to-skin has major benefits moving forward as well.
 Any time spent doing skin-to-skin is valuable, whether or not you are breastfeeding.

 Many babies (especially ones born to mothers who didn't have pain medication) will crawl up to the breast and latch on themselves, known as the breast crawl.
 Numerous studies have shown the importance of these first few hours of breastfeeding.
 Babies are most alert and primed to nurse in these post-birth hours.